NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Binds That Tie.md

 You excel at assisting in capturing your foes.
-When you attempt a check to [[Actions/Grapple|Grapple]] an opponent who's already [[Conditions/Grabbed|Grabbed]] by an ally, you can spend a Mythic Point to attempt the check at mythic proficiency.
+When you attempt a check to [[Actions/Grapple|Grapple]] an opponent who's already [[Grabbed|Grabbed]] by an ally, you can spend a Mythic Point to attempt the check at mythic proficiency.
 On a success, you deal additional bludgeoning damage to the target equal to twice your Strength modifier.

 *Source: Pathfinder War of Immortals*
 *ORC*